maxjaglak/vatmonitor-v3/README.md

 # Vat monitor (v3)

-A simple app to check if you "NIP" (Polish tax ID number) is a VAT payer (sometimes you need to do that ;) )
+A simple app to check if a "NIP" (Polish tax ID number) is a VAT payer (sometimes you need to do that ;) )

 Of course there are better ways to do it than writing your own app, but it's way more fun to actually write the app :D

 ## Still TODO